 WHAT CAN WE DO ABOUT THIS?

-In what may be a world first, we have partnered with Judy Rees – an expert in remote team communication – to offer the community a unique online training program on remote agile facilitation from this September.
-The Remote Agile Facilitator has been designed specifically for agile practitioners who work with remote teams and dread leading their online meetings.
+Our ICAgile Certified course helps agile practitioners who work with remote teams and to up-level their online meeting facilitation skills.
 Our hope is turn the current challenges of remote meetings around by sharing a set of effective skills that remote facilitators can use to energise their online meetings resulting in better team connections, communication, and outcomes.